mozilla-services/python-dockerflow/docs/flask.rst

 Logging
 -------

-Dockerflow provides a :class:`~dockerflow.logging.JsonLogFormatter` Python logging formatter class.
+Dockerflow provides a :class:`~dockerflow.logging.MozlogHandler` Python logging handler class.

 To use it, put something like this **BEFORE** your Flask app is initialized for at least the ``request.summary`` logger::